 “I even played football for three years at Ayala, received my Seal of Biliteracy, and now teach in the very same classroom where I once learned Spanish,” Barnes said.
 “It feels incredibly meaningful to give back to the school that helped shape who I am.”

-Barnes has eight years of experience in education as a teacher, director, and district coordinator from Arizona, Texas, and California.
+Barnes has eight years of experience in education as a teacher, director, and district coordinator in Arizona, Texas, and California.
 Subsequently, he has been recognized by the Exceptional Student Council in Washington, D.C., while simultaneously producing academic programs and learning centers.
-Throughout his experience, his mentorship provided a surplus of above average AP exam scores for Spanish Language and Culture exam.
+Throughout his experience, his mentorship provided a large amount of above average AP exam scores for Spanish Language and Culture exam.

 “My goal is to strengthen the World Languages Department by fostering lifelong learners, enriching instructional practices, and helping students achieve at the highest levels, ” Barnes said.

-Alongside his merits, Barnes obtains a charismatic personality for his students, inclining a welcoming environment for students to engage in.
-His teaching tactics also provide all of his effort into each and every lecture or assignment he implements.
+Alongside his merits, Barnes shows a charismatic personality for his students, creating a welcoming environment for them to engage in.
+His teaching methods also show the effort he puts into each lecture he presents.

-Barnes is fond of each and everyone of his student’s academic journey, no matter its length.
-It is rewarding to him to see his students constantly grow, gain confidence and develop a passion for strengthening their academic performance and linguistic capacity.
+Barnes is fond of every one of his students’ academic journeys, no matter their length.
+It is rewarding to him to see his students constantly grow, gain confidence, and develop a passion for strengthening their academic performance and linguistic capacity.

 “I hope my students describe my class as a supportive and motivating environment where they are encouraged to set goals, track their progress, and celebrate success.
 Each success reminds me why I love what I do,” Barnes said.

-Fortunately, Barnes has a list of goals he wishes to elucidate within the school year.
-This includes establishing collaboration and structure to the foreign language department and providing meaningful lessons and an overall stronger curriculum for Ayala.
-This also includes obtaining the ideal perception of his class attested to being welcoming and supportive for all academic trajectories.
+Fortunately, Barnes has a list of goals he wishes to incorporate within the school year.
+This includes adding collaboration and structure to the foreign language department and providing meaningful lessons and an overall stronger curriculum for Ayala.
+This also includes fostering a welcoming and supportive environment for all students.

 “I want them to feel that learning Spanish is fun, practical, and empowering,” Barnes said.

-Just like the language obtaining intricacies of attainments, challenges within the educational system also require attained rectifications.
-Within Barnes years of teaching challenges that he has embarked include setting a high bar for himself, in which this self-reflection will allow him to digest the balance between ambition with reality and self-compassion.
+Challenges within the educational system also require solutions.
+Within Barnes’ years of teaching experience, he has set a high bar for himself to balance ambition with compassion.

-“I would recommend Mr. Barnes to other students because his classroom is such a joy to be in and his teaching techniques are always fun and creative” Sophia Rivera (9), Spanish 1 student, said.
+“I would recommend Mr. Barnes to other students because his classroom is such a joy to be in and his teaching techniques are always fun and creative,” Sophia Rivera (9), a Spanish 1 student, said.

-This is only the beginning of Barnes’ journey and contribution to Ayala, and he is confident that his legacy will ensure support, a potential mentor, and competence in the Spanish language.
+This is only the beginning of Barnes’ journey and contribution to Ayala, and he is confident that his legacy will lead to support and diversity in the teaching of Spanish.

 “I continually strive to improve as an educator so I can provide my students with the best learning experience possible—one that equips them with skills and confidence that extend beyond the classroom,” said Barnes.